-Due to the unprecedented set of circumstances caused by COVID-19 and an absence of relevant/sufficient market evidence on which to base judgement, the valuation of three large retail or office properties are reported as being subject to 'material valuation uncertainty' as set out in VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
+Due to the unprecedented set of circumstances caused by COVID-19 and an absence of relevant/sufficient market evidence on which to base judgement, the valuation of three large retail or office properties and the Council's car parks are reported as being subject to 'material valuation uncertainty' as set out in VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
 Consequently, in respect of these properties less certainty - and a higher degree of caution - should be attached to their valuations than would normally be the case.